How to Pass all Arguments in Bash Scripting

 5. Read all arguments after the nth position

-#Count the total number of arguments
+count=$(echo "$#") # Storing the number of command line arguments

 argument reading after nth position